 tools/universal/usage

 The installation script installs the build server and the bloop command-line application (CLI).
-The build server must be started before the command-line application is used.
-Start it with:
+The build server will be started first time the command-line application is used.

 $ bloop about

-Maintained by the Scala Center (Martin Duhem, Jorge Vicente Cantero)
+Maintained by the Scala Center and the community.

 Command-Line Completions